shimonjacobs/cw2/readme.md

 # Classification

 **contributors:**
-- shimon jacobs
+- Shimon Jacobs
-- nastaran
+- Nastaran Keramati
-- safinaz
+- Safinaz Khalil
-- nadia
+- Nadia Khodai

 ### Overview
 This program can detect objects in an image